Adviser: Russia crucial to Trump's Middle East plans

 - He named Syria as the top priority, particularly ISIS

-Washington (CNN)President-elect Donald Trump's push for greater ties to Russia will help in key administration priorities in the region, starting with ending the civil war in Syria, a transition advisor told Middle East diplomats on Wednesday.
+Washington (CNN)President-elect Donald Trump's push for greater ties to Russia will help in key administration priorities in the region, starting with ending the civil war in Syria, a Trump foreign policy adviser told Middle East diplomats on Wednesday.

-Walid Phares, a foreign policy adviser to the Trump transition, met with Arab ambassadors Wednesday to brief them about the incoming Trump administration's policy toward the Middle East.
+Walid Phares met with Arab ambassadors Wednesday to brief them about the incoming Trump administration's policy toward the Middle East.

 "We invited him as an adviser to President-elect Trump," one of the ambassadors said about the meeting at the Arab League offices in Washington.
 "We wanted to know what Trump's vision is for the region."

-Phares is a foreign policy adviser to the transition, a title he has used in foreign media interviews and briefings to diplomats and think tanks around Washington and overseas.
+Phares was a foreign policy adviser to Trump's campaign, and he has continue to use the title in foreign media interviews and briefings to diplomats and think tanks around Washington and overseas.

 According to four diplomats who participated in the meeting, Phares laid out a broad outline of the President-elect's priorities.

+After declining requests for comment, Phares' office told CNN after the story appeared that he is not a member of the Trump transition team and was not speaking in an official capacity.
+However, several diplomats said that Phares was invited to speak because of his advisory role with the Trump team.

-He named Syria as the top priority, starting with the campaign against ISIS but also ending the Syrian civil war and alleviating the humanitarian suffering in Syria.
+In the meeting Wednesday, Phares named Syria as the top priority, starting with the campaign against ISIS but also ending the Syrian civil war and alleviating the humanitarian suffering in Syria.
 Iraq was another priority, although large gains on the battlefield by Iraqi forces have made it less acute than Syria.

 That was followed by Libya, where successes by government forces against ISIS and efforts by the internationally supported Government of National Accord -- of which the Obama administration was a key architect -- to impose order in the country continue to be threatened by warning militias.
 European leaders have voiced concern that the conflict in Libya, if not addressed, could risk another European migrant crisis.